josericodata/streamlit-developer/README.md

-# 🌟 Jose Rico | Streamlit Development & Deployment Services
+# Streamlit Development & Deployment Services

-Welcome to my GitHub portfolio!
-I’m **Jose Rico**, a dedicated **Streamlit Developer** committed to helping **students**, **businesses**, and **creators** turn their ideas into reality with interactive and data-driven web applications.
+Welcome to my Streamlit Developer repository.
+I'm a dedicated **Streamlit Developer** committed to helping **students**, **businesses**, and **creators** turn their ideas into reality with interactive and data-driven web applications.
 Whether you're looking to build from scratch or need guidance deploying your app, I'm here to make the process seamless and efficient.

 ---